jvrana/OptogeneticsLightBox/README.md

   Inset images at right show detail within white square.
 Scale bar, 20 μm. (e) Stress fibres within cells expressing CRY2olig–GFP–VCA, CRY2olig and mCherry–actin are disrupted with light exposure.

+## How to Get/Build One

+If you'd like to build one yourself, create an issue on this repo so I can gauge interest.

+If you'd like to purchase one of these, please contact me.

 ## Gallery